 Kawthar BOUCHEMAL's Home page

 Kawthar BOUCHEMAL carries out multidisciplinary research activities in the field of biomaterials and nanotechnology for healthcare at the University of Paris Saclay since 2006.
-After a pharmacist graduate diploma, she completed a Master’s Degree in Medical and Biological Engineering and a PhD in Pharmaceutical Nanotechnology at the University of Claude Bernard Lyon-1.
+After a pharmacist graduate diploma, she completed a Master’s Degree in Medical and Biological Engineering and a PhD in Pharmaceutical Nanotechnology at the University of Claude Bernard Lyon-1 (2001-2003).
 She was post-doctoral fellow jointly at the University of Claude Bernard Lyon-1 and the University of Geneva in Switzerland.
-In 2015, she has been appointed to the Institut Universitaire de France (IUF), in recognition of her teaching and research activities.
+She has been appointed to the Institut Universitaire de France (IUF), an elite French institution, in recognition of her teaching and research activities (2015-2020).

 She serves in the editorial board of Pharmaceutical Research journal and was guest editor of the International Journal of Pharmaceutics.
 She was chair and/or member of the Organizing & Scientific committee of national and international meetings on Pharmaceutics & Biopharmaceutics.

 Kawthar Bouchemal authored 79 publications and was inventor of 16 patents.
 In 2014, she co-founded a biotech company aiming to move her research from the laboratory to the clinic.
 She has been attributed the award for The Best Innovative Company by the French Minister of Higher Education and Research in 2013 and in 2016.
 She is founder and director a Master's degree program focused on the Protection and Management of Innovation in Health.